lynnandtonic/lynnandtonicblog/posts/2019/my-favorite-movies-of-the-2010s.md

 ...

-**Honorable mentions:** Parasite Moana Crazy Stupid Love Thor: Ragnarok Searching This Is The End
+**Honorable mentions:** Parasite, Moana, Crazy Stupid Love, Thor: Ragnarok, Searching, This Is The End

 ---